Entry requirements (mental health nursing)

 Other routes into mental health nursing

-Nursing degree apprenticeships are being developed in 2017.
+Nursing degree apprenticeships are offered by some employers.
 There will also be increasing opportunities for current healthcare support staff to apply for nursing associate apprenticeships which could lead onto nursing degree apprenticeships.

 Want to learn more?